rfhussain/Running-a-Spark-Job-on-AWS-Cluster/aws-setup.md

 ![AWSEMR](/images/create_cluster.PNG)

-You will go to the create cluster page, where I've selected the following settings. (see the image below)
+You will go to the create cluster page, where I've selected the following settings. (see the image below) m4.xlarge instance is going to cost me around 0.2$ per hour, and I am going to rent 5 servers.
+### So for 1 hour I am going to charge for 1$

 ![AWSEMR](/images/create_cluster2.PNG)